About Emily Eaglin

 Sweeter (short film), written & directed by Emily, was a short seen all around the world at film festivals (i.e. SHORT to the Point, Maryland Film Festival Student Showcase, Black Femme Supremacy Film Festival, & more!)
 Hailed "A Thesis on Black Motherhood" by the Afro, this coming-of-age comedy was told through daughter of a young mother living in Baltimore.

 "[Sweeter] splits the difference between candy-colored Charm City quirk and Baltimore’s prolific gritty city realness that too often gets twisted into one-note, post-“The Wire” pain."

 Emily has been interviewed on NBC 4, NPR, WHUR 96.3 FM, & the Mick Betancourt Podcast.

-Emily is also the creator of 2 original series, a sketch comedy show entitled Marylandia (2014-2015) and a surrealist talk show entitled Art, Sip, & Chill (2016-Present).
+Emily is the creator of 2 original series, a sketch comedy show entitled Marylandia (2014-2015) and a surrealist talk show entitled Art, Sip, & Chill (2016-2017).
 She wants to take this opportunity to thank her viewers for holding it down for her and supporting her in their enthusiasm for the series.